mtiller/ModelicaBook/text/source/components/components/population.rst

 Just like the ``Reproduction`` model just described, the ``Starvation`` model also inherits from the ``SinkOrSource`` model.
-However, it chooses to describe its behavior with respect to the ``decline`` variable, as follows:
+However, its behavior with respect to the
+``decline`` variable, is described as follows:

 .. code-block:: modelica